-The Eischen lab studies multiple proteins, pathways, and non-coding RNA that contribute to tumorigenesis and cancer cell vulnerabilities.
+The Eischen lab studies multiple proteins, pathways, and non-coding RNA that contribute to tumorigenesis and cancer cell vulnerabilities as well as novel compounds to target these vulnerabilities.

 -Oncogenes (Myc, Mdm2, Mdmx, Mtbp)